 I have found sometimes just switching shoes every couple of hours can help keep your feet happy.
 A simple pair of sandals or slip on shoes will do the trick!

 Read more about the best vacation shoes for men and women, and get yourself a comfy pair!

-Another tip for how to pack a vacation day bag is to bring a mini umbrella with you!
+Another tip for what to pack for a day of sightseeing is to bring a mini umbrella with you!
 Many destinations like Paris and London are known to be rainy, so you will thank yourself for having an umbrella!
 Of course, check the weather before you leave for the day to see what you might need to prepare.

 This mini umbrella is only the size of your hand, so it will not take up too much room in your day bag.
 Plus, it comes with its own carrying case so it won’t get your other items wet after a rain shower.
 This will save you from having to buy an umbrella at a gift shop, and getting soaking wet on the way there!